web2py/py4web/docs/chapter-03.rst

    py4web set_password
    py4web run apps

-If the command py4web is not accepted, it means it’s not in the system’s path.
-On Windows, a special py4web.exe file (pointing to py4web.py) will be created by *pip* on the system’s path, but not if you type the *–user* option by mistake, then you can run the needed commands like this
+If the ``py4web`` command is not found, your system PATH does not include the directory pip installs scripts into.
+On Windows, pip normally creates a ``py4web.exe`` shim on PATH — but not if you used the ``--user`` flag.
+In that case, run the commands explicitly through
+Python:

 ::